DaddyPeeg/demo-chat-v2/README.md

 # Demo of Chat App

-This chat app using websocket
-and google firebase.
+This chat app is using websocket and google firebase.